streamline-digital/m.radio/README.md

 ## Dependencies

-    mplayer: Required for playing audio files.
+`mplayer` is required for playing audio files.

 ## License

-This script is licensed under the MIT License.
-Feel free to modify and distribute it according to the terms of the license.
+This project is licensed under the `MIT License`.